Federal Trade Commission Targets Amazon in Antitrust Lawsuit

 While Congress has failed to pass meaningful legislation to address Amazon’s power, our coalition partners have continued to call for action.
 In September 2023, the FTC announced a lawsuit targeting Amazon’s antitrust violations and harms to small business sellers on its platform.

 This is the most significant challenge to Amazon’s dominance in our economy to date.
+As of June 2025, the trial is set to begin in February 2027.

 Take Action